iku50/AST/README.md

 The purpose is to build a C language formatter commands tool.

-so far, this program has already completed the original condition.
+So far, this program has already completed the original condition.

+The reason that I used C++ language is that I can use some library in STL such as unordered_map or string to simplify my code.

+But the grammer I used is still the "C" type,didn't used some C++'s typical characteristics such as class or something else.

 ## ABOUT